A Soul Oriented Solutions Formula: Self-care for Grief ~

 Step Two – Support

-Imagine that you can bring healing and release into all parts of your body, mind and spirit while you continue to breathe and gaze softly at this next symbol.
+Imagine that you can bring healing and release into all parts of your body, mind and spirit while you continue to breathe and gaze softly with this next symbol.

 Step Three ~ Peace